 2024 - 2025 Respiratory Disease Season

-• COVID-19 Vaccination: The CDC recommends that everyone six months and older, including pregnant people, receive an updated 2024-2025 COVID-19 vaccine.
+• COVID-19 Vaccination: The CDC recommends that everyone aged six months and older, including pregnant people, receive an updated 2024-2025 COVID-19 vaccine.

 • People who have received Abrysvo® during pregnancy are not recommended to receive additional doses during future pregnancies.